CHENEY CONGREGATIONAL CHURCH

 Outdoor Services: Services may be held outdoors in the church parking lot or at other locations deemed to be appropriate.
 Participants will be seated individually or in groups of household units a minimum of six feet apart from other attendees.
 Participants will be encouraged to bring their own lawn chairs, water bottles, umbrellas, sunscreen, and sunglasses.
 Chairs which have been sanitized prior to the event will be available for use as needed.
 Participants who choose to remain in their personal vehicles will park in spaces designated to ensure social distancing.
 Vehicle windows in adjoining vehicles will be open/closed as designated by church parking volunteers.
 No more than 100 individuals will be allowed to attend outdoor services.

-Indoor Services: No more than 50 people shall be allowed admittance to any services held in the Church sanctuary.
+Indoor Services: No more than 50 people shall be allowed admittance to any services held in the Church Sanctuary/Narthex area.
 Participants will be seated in groups of household units and individuals a minimum of six feet apart from other attendees.
 Any overflow of more than 50 people will be seated in the Fireside Room or Fellowship Hall maintaining the physical distancing requirements for each individual and household unit.
-Access to the church will be through the front door to the Narthex located on North Sixth Street.
+Access to the church will be through the front door to the Narthex located on North Sixth Street and the north door into the Fellowship Hall accessed from the north parking lot.
+Everyone will promptly leave the sanctuary upon completion of the service.
+Congregants will refrain from socializing inside the Church.
+Socializing will be limited to outside the Church facility while wearing a mask and practicing social distancing.

 Physical Distancing: A minimum six-foot separation between all employees, members (household units) and visitors shall be maintained in all interactions at all times.
 Volunteers will be assigned to help with seating and vehicle parking for all services to ensure physical distancing requirements.